radwan92/rust-playground/README.md

 # Rust Playground

-This is a collection of projects (re)created for the purpose of learning Rust.
+Some small project to learn Rust.

-Many (if not all) of the projects will come from the [One Lone Coder](https://www.youtube.com/@javidx9) YouTube channel.
+The "maze" project comes from the [One Lone Coder](https://www.youtube.com/@javidx9) YouTube channel.
 Kudos to Javidx9 for providing such a great content!

 All projects can be seen in action on the GitHub pages of this project: